proximacapital/eslint-config/README.md

     extends: "@proximacapital/eslint-config"
 }
 ```

-## Usage in `@proximacapital/infrastructure`
-If you are already depending on infra for other parts of your repo, you don't need to add this repo to your dev dependencies.
-You can reference it immediately in your `.eslintrc*`, as indicated above.

 ## Development
 If you want to make additions to this configuration and don't want to wait between npm publishes, your best bet is to use [`npm link`](https://medium.com/dailyjs/how-to-use-npm-link-7375b6219557) to symbolically link your changes to the package you want to try it out in.